 In May 2006, the Company entered into a \$20,000 term loan facility in connection with the payments due to the holders of its Series A through E Stock upon an initial public offering.
 The term loan is secured by substantially all of the Company's assets.
-Borrowings under the term loan will bear interest at a rate equal to the 30-day LIBOR plus 1.50% with principal and interest to be repaid in quarterly installments over a 24-month period.
+Borrowings under the term loan will bear interest at a rate equal to the 30-day LIBOR plus 1.50% with principal and interest to be repaid in quarterly installments over a 24-month period, subject to acceleration, at any time, at the discretion of the lender.
 The term loan will require the Company to maintain a "quick ratio," as defined in the term loan agreement, of at least 1.50 to 1.
 There are no amounts outstanding on the term loan as of June 30, 2006.